sonyxperiadev/ave/_sources/relay/docs/api.txt

 create configuration files that match the wiring.
 See the *Configuration Files* section for details on lab maintenance.

-The list of circuit names is a governed name space.
-Contact the `AVE governance board <mailto:DL-WW-AVE-GB>`_ to request additions to the name space.

 Handset Circuits
 ^^^^^^^^^^^^^^^^
 The following circuits can be used if the lab owner has augmented corresponding